TROUBLESHOOTING CLAWGS V2:

-Always assess sizes and strap adjustments while dogs are standing.
-Toes spread when dogs stand.
+Always assess sizes and strap adjustments while dogs are STANDING.

 When heel straps fall below dogs' paws' sides' bone prominence, they can hold together toe bones that want to spread when dogs stand.